carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 iperf3 -c 192.168.0.3 -u
 ```

-In this cluster all worker nodes are connected directly to the master formaing a star topology.
-When testing the net performance between workers, packages need two jumps to reach their destination.
-However, it would be also interesting to take some measures of the comunication *master* <--> *worker* to make sure the results are as expected.
+In this cluster all nodes are connected directly to a virtual switch.
+When testing the net performance between any of them, packages need only one jump to reach their destination.
+We can also take some measurements of the comunication *master* <--> *worker* to make sure the results are as expected.
 To do it, we can just set the server or client in *master*.